GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/meta-governance/implementation.md

 ### Indigenous Governance Integration: From Consultation to Co-Governance

+**Treaty-Indigenous Framework Integration**: Indigenous integration within meta-governance implements the **institutional reforms** of the [Treaty for Our Only Home](/frameworks/treaty-for-our-only-home) through the **Bioregional Autonomous Zones** and **Traditional Knowledge protection systems** detailed in the [Indigenous Governance Framework](/frameworks/indigenous-governance-and-traditional-knowledge).
+This ensures that coordination mechanisms strengthen rather than undermine Indigenous sovereignty while supporting the Treaty's transformation of global governance institutions.

 **Sovereignty Recognition and Traditional Authority** (Months 1-12):

 Indigenous integration fundamentally transforms coordination from consultation to genuine co-governance recognizing traditional authorities as equals to state and international institutions. **Indigenous representation standards** establish minimum 30% Indigenous representation in all coordination councils with **traditional governance authority** equal to formal institutional power.